Answer a few simple questions to make your document in minutes

 A contract employee is typically a temporary type of employment classification.
 Contract employment usually refers to an individual retained by a company for a specific job at a specific wage for a specific amount of time—for example, a landscaping professional being hired for the summer season.

 As a general matter, if you are giving or receiving money for any completed work, you should have a contract of employment.
-Rocket Lawyer's free Employment Contract is easy to use, and you can edit, save, and share it in your account.
+Rocket Lawyer's free and highly-customizable Employment Contract template is easy to use, and you can edit, save, and share it in your account.
 A contract of employment is a legally enforceable document.

 Common scenarios under which you'll want a contract of employment include:

 There are a number of different types of hiring arrangements.
 Here are some examples:

 Employees - An employee can either be a part-time or full-time relationship where a person is hired by a company.
 An employee can be paid by the hour or with a salary.

 If you hire employees for the holidays or other peak times for your business, these might be classified as seasonal or temporary employees.

 Independent Contractors - Independent contractors provide goods or services to a company under terms specified in a contract.
 Individual freelancers or businesses can be hired as independent contractors.